Aryan0501/LongSpeechTranscription/README.md

 # LongSpeechTranscription
-Transcribing long blocks of speech using Watson Speech To Text.
+Using IBM watson for long speech transcription